xiangyi-wang/ApsimClient-python/README.md

 # ApsimClient-python
 This repository contains an implementation of [APSIM Client](https://github.com/APSIMInitiative/APSIM.Client)(**APSIM Next Generation,a crop model**) for the Python programming language.
+It can easily to communicate with [APSIM server](https://apsimnextgeneration.netlify.app/usage/server/).
+The APSIM Server holds an .apsimx file open in memory and runs it on demand,

 It is still under development.